denkovarik/Fractal-Trees/README.md

 ## Installation
+This project was developed and tested in Ubuntu on the terminal.

 ### Required Software
 * Python 3
+* Turtle Graphics
+* Python Imaging Library

 ### Optional Software for Windows Users running Windows Subsystem for Linux (Ubuntu)
 * Xming
    * X-server package for displaying platform on windows
-   * Note that if you get a error like "(Ant Clustering Simulation:34):
-   Gtk-WARNING **: 21:14:58.430: cannot open display: " when trying to run the program, then make sure Xming is running and then try typing the following command into the
-   shell: "export DISPLAY=:0.0".
+   * Note that if you get a error like "no display name and no $DISPLAY environment variable" when trying to run the program, then make sure Xming is running and then try typing the following command into the shell: "export DISPLAY=:0.0".

 ### Clone the repository